Code Introduction

 system = System()

-# Source will create copies of the sample part every 1 time unit
+# Source will create a new part every 1 time unit.

-# Create Machine that gets parts from Source and takes 1 time unit
+# Create PartProcessor that gets parts from Source and takes 1 time unit

 # to process the part before passing it downstream.